sinminseok/snail-catch/README.md

 ❗ Java 17 or higher is required.
 → Compilation will fail if you're using Java 11 or below.

-❗ Spring Boot 3.2.5 is the baseline
-→ If your project uses a lower Spring Boot version, especially below 3.x, dependency conflicts may occur (notably with spring-aop, spring-context, etc.).

 ⚠️ Be careful with P6Spy
 → If you're already using p6spy in your project, avoid duplicate configurations.